On The Menu Week Of October 24th

 Salmon is something you will find on my menu almost every week.
 And this easy baked salmon looks so delicious!
 If you eat fish it is important to know where your fish is sourced and if it is farmed or wild-caught.
 I have made great friends with the local fishmonger at a few of my favorite grocery haunts!

 If you make one thing this week, make the meatballs.
-These truly are the best you will ever eat.
+These really are the best meatballs you will ever eat.
 And the story behind how I got this recipe is just so cute!

 Quesadillas are in my flavor profile wheelhouse!
 Especially one’s filled with fajita goodness.